Talks on Networking

 We can build the perfect keynote, seminar, or workshop for your needs covering some or all of these broad areas:

-- The Myths of Networking: Are extraverts really better at networking than introverts?
+- The Myths and Misunderstandings of Networking: Are extraverts really better at networking than introverts?
 Is small talk really that bad? …or that hard?
+Where do I start?

 - The Networking Mindset: What is a network?
 What is networking?
-How to avoid the world’s worst networking question and ask the most powerful one instead.
+How to create, freshen, and strengthen professional relationships.

-- Networking In Action: Getting the most out of conferences, events, and social media.
+- Networking In Action: Getting the most out of meetings, events, events, LinkedIn, and social media.

 - Networking at Work: Building and leveraging relationships inside your organization.